Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Stanislaus Regional Housing Authority, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Stanislaus Regional Housing Authority manages approximately 5,741 assisted housing units (5,094 Section 8, 647 Public Housing), and wait times depend on turnover and demand in Modesto.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Stanislaus Regional Housing Authority
+Programs at Stanislaus Regional Housing Authority

-Public Housing Public Housing
+Public Housing Public Housing open

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Stanislaus Regional Housing Authority are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
+Stanislaus Regional Housing Authority manages approximately 647 Public Housing units in Modesto.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

-Affordable Housing Complexes
+Affordable Housing Complexes closed

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Stanislaus Regional Housing Authority directly for specific program details and eligibility requirements.
+The Affordable Housing Complexes program at Stanislaus Regional Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Modesto.
+Contact the housing authority directly for specific program details and eligibility requirements.

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Stanislaus Regional Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Modesto.
+This program serves approximately 5,094 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

 Frequently Asked Questions